vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 just with different parameters, with the source now the log file and the target file slightly different.

+### Evaluating cloud storage backups

+I now evaluate cloud storage backups based on considerations described earlier in the post.
+I also talk of tweaks I made to improve the way I did cloud storage backups in order to score better on the various considerations.

-### Consideration for the process of making backups: integrity of the backup process and backup output (probably good)
+#### Consideration for the process of making backups: integrity of the backup process and backup output (probably good)

 There were a bunch of considerations related to the integrity of the backups; some of these actually occurred and others were identified by